The Nest

 Not all home sales are going to be able to happen, but that doesn’t mean you can’t work to prevent it.
 The best thing you can do is be proactive about reducing the reasons for a home-going BOM:

-1. Hire a home inspector and fix issues that made you fail.
+1. Hire a home inspector and fix the issues that made you fail.
 You should hire a home inspector before you sell, especially in an area with low demand.
 If you have a historic home, it may even be a requirement built into your agreement.

 2. Give preference to cash home buyers.
 This prevents lenders from deciding they don’t want to fund your buyer’s purchase.